-October is the perfect month for a spooky road trip.
-FMCA has rounded up 10 Halloween RV trips.
+October is the perfect month for a spooky road trip, and FMCA has rounded up 10 Halloween RV trips for you.
 Some are downright frightful; others are family-friendly.
 So pick your poison, pack up the RV, and have a fang-tastic time!

 Jack O’Lantern Spectacular

-First up is Jack-O-Lantern events which are held across the U.S., but one of the largest celebrations takes place in central Kentucky at the Jack O’Lantern Spectacular in Louisville.
+First up is Jack-O-Lantern events which are held across the U.S., but one of the largest celebrations takes place in central Kentucky at the Jack O’Lantern Spectacular.
 The event is held in Louisville’s Iroquois Park with 5,000 carved pumpkins lining a walking trail.
-The trail is illuminated at night as an “art show” complete with themed scenes and music.
+In fact, the trail even lights up at night, complete with themed scenes and music.

 Jerome is located in Arizona’s Black Hills, about 100 miles north of Phoenix.
 It was founded as a mining town in 1876 with a bustling business district, including a hotel and community hall.
 (Learn more about Jerome here.)
 These buildings still stand today, and many are restored.